cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 ## Explicit Declarations

-**To have more control over the definition of a symbol or function** use the `ce.declare()` method.
+**To have more control over the definition of a symbol** use the `ce.declare()` method.

-When declaring a symbol or function, you can specify the type of the symbol or signature of the function, its value or body, and other properties.
+When declaring a symbol, you can specify the type of the symbol, its value and other properties.

 ```js
 // Declaring a symbol "m"